rahmatnazali/rahmatnazali.github.io/_posts/2023-11-30-creating-my-first-game-for-game-off-2023.markdown

 <iframe frameborder="0" src="https://itch.io/embed/2379186?linkback=true" width="552" height="167"></iframe>

 Going for a solo indie game developer may be a nice idea, even though I know the path would be harsh.
-May this very first project laid the stepping stone towards it.
+May this very first project lays the stepping stone towards it.